WICG/aom/explainer.md

 ```

+* TODO(@minorninth): Canvas example.

-A low-level API would bridge these gap,
+A low-level API would bridge these gaps,
 allowing authors to bypass artificial limitations or bugs in the platform
 and provide a custom accessible experience where necessary.

 ### Audience for the proposed API

-We don't expect or encourage the average web developer
-to want or need a low-level accessibility API for most things.
-Declarative HTML should be sufficient for most web page authors.
+As the above examples demonstrate,
+this API is will be primarily of interest to

-This API is aimed at the relatively small number of developers who create and maintain
+the relatively small number of developers who create and maintain
 the JavaScript frameworks and widget libraries that power the vast majority of web apps.
 Accessibility is a key goal of most of these frameworks and libraries,
 as they need to be usable in as broad a variety of contexts as possible.